cleanflight/cleanflight-configurator/support/README.md

 ### Installing / Running

-Install all npm dev dependencies and optionally update your PATH (sentenv.sh) environment variable if you do not plan on installing gulp globally.
+Install all npm dev dependencies and optionally update your PATH (`setenv.sh`) environment variable if you do not plan on installing gulp globally.

 The default Gulp task will validate js, css, html and package a release zip file `chrome_app_release.zip` placed in the support directory.